SouthGreenPlatform/trainings/_pages/trinityTrinotate/TP-Annotation.md

 <p class="warning"> WARNING !: This job can be run for about 12h </p>

 <p>
-You can scp results from `nas:/data2/formation/TP-trinity/TRINITY_OUT/ANNOTATION/` to your `/scratch/formationX` repertory.
+You can scp results from `nas:/data2/formation/TP-trinity/TRINITY_OUT/ANNOTATION/results_sacharomyces` to your `/scratch/formationX/ANNOTATION` repertory.

+{% highlight python %}
+scp nas:/data2/formation/TP-trinity/TRINITY_OUT/ANNOTATION/results_sacharomyces/ /scratch/formationX/ANNOTATION/
+{% endhighlight %}

 What is doing this script ?
 Most important steps are explained here :
 </p>